heerakagrawal/AgriAID/README.md

 Utilizes Convolutional Neural Network (CNN) for image classification.
 Built with TensorFlow and Keras.
 Trained on a dataset of plant leaf images.

+Consists a .h5 model , can be deployed on google cloud.